nazli-ucar/dsa-project/README.md

 **1. Descriptive Statistics**:

 ![image](https://github.com/user-attachments/assets/02ca931c-1496-49d7-903e-930aa6fdef07)
--The average number of daily accidents in Istanbul 2024 was 37.63 In a day minimum 11, maximum 87 accidents had happened.
+The average number of daily accidents in Istanbul 2024 was 37.63 In a day minimum 11, maximum 87 accidents had happened.
 The standard deviation is 10.95 which means that the daily accident amounts vary.
--Temperature was minimum 35.9 Fahrenheit and maximum 86.4 Fahrenheit in Istanbul with a mean of 62.59 and standard deviation of 12.97.
+Temperature was minimum 35.9 Fahrenheit and maximum 86.4 Fahrenheit in Istanbul with a mean of 62.59 and standard deviation of 12.97.
 This shows that Istanbul lived many seasons.
--Windgust was between 8.90 and 74.30 mph with a mean of 22.62 and standard deviation of 7.22.
+Windgust was between 8.90 and 74.30 mph with a mean of 22.62 and standard deviation of 7.22.
--Humidity was between 44.50% to 92.00% with a mean of 71.96% and standard deviation of 9.37%.
+Humidity was between 44.50% to 92.00% with a mean of 71.96% and standard deviation of 9.37%.
 We can say that Istanbul was a humid place.

 **2. Correlation Matrix**:

 ![image](https://github.com/user-attachments/assets/65126c47-e2f8-4281-9da3-f1e994e68063)
--Accident count and windgust tend to have a negative correlation.
-As windgust increases, accident counts increase slightly.
+Accident count and windgust tend to have a negative correlation.
+As windgust decreases, accident counts increase slightly.
 During windy days, drivers can be more careful due to the increasing tendency of accidents.
+Accident count and humdity have a negative weak correlation.
+As humidity decreases, accidents occur slightly more.
+Accident count and temperature have a extremely weak positive correlation.
+As temperature increases, accidents may occur very slightly more.

 **3. Line Plot**: